-Even when life is at its most hectic, (which, if you are like me, means every weeknight!) you can still get a healthy meal on the table fast and fuss-free.
+Even when life is at its most hectic, (which, if you are like me, means every weeknight!) you can still get fast healthy dinners on the table, fuss-free.
 This simple 4-step strategy is a sure-fire way to win at dinner, every time.

 Cod with Kale and Chorizo in Broth